About our historical village

 If you, or anyone you know, has any photographs, documents or artefacts relating to the people, places or events of Knapton's past, we would love to hear from you.

-These can be donated to the collection, or loaned for scanning, or we can visit or meet you to scan them.
+These can be donated to the collection or loaned to us for scanning, or we can visit or meet you to scan them.
 The collection will be securely housed and stored and we aim to make a photo gallery available to view as we develop this website.

 In addition we should like to collect voices from the past, the memories of those who grew up in the village, and share them in a mobile audio/visual presentation at our exhibitions to bring the past back to life.
 Again we can meet you or visit you to interview you for your story.
 This can also then be put on this website.